Open Power Template

 Open Power Template is a web template engine written in PHP 5.
 A common strategy in designing web application is separation of the application logic (i.e. data processing) from the presentation (displaying the data).
 OPT is a tool for implementing such separation.
 The presentation layer is represented by templates, text files with HTML code and extra instructions controlling the data substitution.

-OPT uses a dedicated XML template language for writing templates.
+OPT uses a dedicated XML template language to write templates.
 It is not a general-purpose, but a domain-specific language.
 It was primarily designed to support and simplify template-specific problems with a set of declarative instructions.
 Instead of implementing the rendering algorithms and statements, like in imperative programming, the template designer specifies the expected result and features.
-This aims to ease the costs and efforts associated with the software development and further maintenance.
+This aims to ease the costs and efforts associated with software development and further maintenance.

 The library provides an object-oriented API based on the solutions from popular frameworks.
 As it is the first member of a bigger project, Open Power Libs, it is built upon a small OPL core library which provides the basic features.